 Once the sample is through the sieves, it is dried and analyzed.

 Different Types of Wet Sieve Analysis

-There are two different ways to use wet sieving during your particle size analysis: a wet sieve analysis done by hand and a wet sieve analysis does with a Ro-Tap Sieve Shaker.
-We are going to look at both types of analysis in this article.
+There are two different ways to use wet sieving during your particle size analysis: a wet sieve analysis done by hand and a wet sieve analysis done with a Ro-Tap Sieve Shaker.
+We are going to look at both methods of wet sieve analysis in this article.

 A Wet Test Sieve Analysis by Hand to Separate Your Particles

 This type of analysis is done when you are using a singular test sieve, not in a stack inside a sieve shaker.
-We sell special wet testing sieves that have high sides to them.
-This allows water to be mixed into the sample and moved around without risking losing any of your sample over the sides of your sieve on a standard test sieve.
+We sell specialized wet testing sieves that have high sides to them.
+This allows water to be mixed into the sample and moved around without losing any of your sample.

 This type of analysis is usually only done to wash off the fine particles from your sample before running a regular dry Ro-Tap analysis.